TheScriptGuy/dns-performance-test/README.md

 * ability to download nameservers and queries from a URL
 * ability to publish the output to a webserver somewhere (HTTP POST)
 * ability to perform different types of nameservers queries (A, PTR, CNAME, MX, COA, NS)
-* ability to tag results for aggregating across multiple devices
 * ability to create excel spreadsheet with all tests.
     * extending this to perform conditional highlighting of cells with large latency (>100ms)
     * highlight responseTime results that are beyond a certain threshold compared to other results.